Be part of the solution

 Project Optimist policies

-Review our editorial independence, fundraising, donations, anonymous sources, and corrections policies.
+Review our editorial independence, fundraising, donations, anonymous sources, corrections, and conflict of interest policies.

 Project Optimist policies